The Benefits of Coffee with Friends

-If you’ve never stopped to think about that, we’ll tell you more in today’s article and invite you to engage in this healthy practice that combines three amazing ingredients: coffee, laughter, and good friends.
+If you’ve never stopped to think about it, we’re here to tell you some more about it!
+We also want to encourage you to start getting the benefits from this healthy habit with three great ingredients: coffee, laughter, and good friends.

 The social aspects of coffee

-Coffee is a stimulant, and for centuries has been an essential part of daily life.
+Coffee is a stimulant, and has been an essential part of daily life for centuries.

-We’ve covered all the benefits coffee can have for your body many times: it wakes you up in the morning, improves cognitive abilities, gives you energy, and even takes care of the liver.
+We’ve talked about the physiological benefits of coffee many times: it wakes you up in the morning, improves cognitive abilities, gives you energy, and can even care for your liver.

-But it’s possible that you’ve never stopped to think about the curious “social component” of this dark beverage that is so beloved by humankind.
+But it’s possible that you’ve never stopped to think about the strange “social component” of this dark drink so beloved by humankind.
 Let’s find out more.

 A hot drink and good company

 Here’s an example.
 You’ve just finished work and it hasn’t exactly been a good day.
-Stress, worries, and frayed nerves have resulted in an excess of cortisol, norepinephrine, and noradrenaline levels in your bloodstream, which can alter many of your body’s basic functions.
+Stress, worries, and frayed nerves have lead to an excess of cortisol, norepinephrine, and noradrenaline levels in your bloodstream.
+These changes can alter many of your body’s basic functions.

-- Your heart is racing, your stomach hurts, you’re tired, and your mind feels slow.
-Before you leave for home, however, you call up a friend to meet you for a drink in a café.
+- Your heart races, your stomach hurts, you’re tired, and your mind feels slow.
+But before you leave for home you call up a friend to meet you for a drink in a café.

 - You order a coffee and slowly begin a pleasant conversation.
-Any warm beverage has a calming effect on the body, relaxing your breathing and the nerves.
+Warm beverages have a calming effect on the body, relaxing your breathing and nerves.
 Your headache goes away.

-- Coffee and tea are also mild stimulants.
-This will help you focus on communicating with your friend.
+- The caffeine in coffee and tea is also a mild stimulant.
+That means they can help you focus on communicating with your friend.
 Without even realizing it, you start to share your worries.

-- A hot drink relaxes the muscles, while caffeine stimulates the mind to be more receptive, communicative, and open to positive emotions.
+- A hot drink relaxes the muscles, while caffeine makes the mind more receptive, communicative, and open to positive emotions.

 - As you share your first laugh with your friend, the endorphins do the rest of the work: you start feeling better and your problems suddenly seem more relative.

 We live in a fast-paced world that’s always demanding more.
-It’s easy to be more focused on what you need to do in an hour or the following day than what you’re doing in this very moment.
+It’s easy to be more focused on what you need to do in an hour or the following day than what you’re doing in the present moment.

-The ritual of drinking coffee is a therapeutic exercise in “being there.”
-Nothing else matters and you can allow yourself to simply enjoy the beverage, the conversation, your company, and laughter.
+The ritual of drinking coffee is a therapeutic exercise in “being here.”
+Nothing else matters and you can allow yourself to simply enjoy the beverage, the conversation, the person or people you’re with, and the laughter.

 The power of emotional anchors

 Here’s another interesting point.
-Emotional anchors are specific moments that your brain classifies as positive and enriching for storage in your memory, to be called upon during difficult times.
+Emotional anchors are specific moments that your brain classifies as positive and enriching, worth storing in your memory and calling to mind at difficult times.

-- Let’s look at another example.
+- Here’s another example.
 You’ve just had a great time with your friends over coffee.
 You talked about everything: you laughed, cried, and gave sound advice.

-- All of those mixed emotions stay in your brain and create anchors, moments that you can recall tomorrow if your day doesn’t go so well.
+- All of those emotions stay in your brain and create anchors, moments that you can think of tomorrow if your day doesn’t go so well.

-- It’s enough just to remember those moments that are always worth repeating, because that’s where you find the most rewarding and simple happiness.
+- It’s enough just to remember those repetition-worthy moments, because you find rewarding and simple happiness in them.

 Good times have more power than the bad ones

-Although it might sometimes seem like the opposite is true, the fact is that your brain “stores” positive and pleasant moments to fight off the bad ones.
-Positive aspects are more easily integrated into your memory than negative ones, because it helps you better adapt and move forward in life.
+Although it might sometimes seem like it’s the opposite, the fact is that your brain “stores” positive and pleasant moments to fight off the bad ones.
+Positive things are more easily integrated into your memory than negative ones, because they help you adapt and move forward in life.

 - Bad things can easily trap you.
 That’s why it’s a good idea to accept your failures, losses, and mistakes, and then move on to avoid letting that dark shadow hold on to you for long periods of time.

-- Something as simple and positive as a visit with friends to drink coffee and talk about the experiences of the day can be one of the best exercises for the mind and heart that you can practice.
+- There are benefits to something as simple as meeting up with friends for coffee and talking about your days.
+It’s one of the best exercises for the mind and heart that you can practice.

-These things will stay in your bank of positive experiences to draw encouragement, strength, and energy when things don’t go your way.
+These moments will stay in your bank of positive experiences so that you can draw encouragement, strength, and energy from them when things don’t go your way.